digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 ### end-date

-If applicable, the date from which the tree preservation order no longer affects the tree, written in `YYYY-MM-DD` format.
-If it's still in effect, leave the cell blank.
+Where the tree preservation order is [revoked](https://standards.planning-data.dev/principles/#we-shouldn%E2%80%99t-delete-entries-in-a-register), this should be the date that it was no longer in effect, written in `YYYY-MM-DD` format.
+If the TPO is still active, leave this field blank.
+If the tree has been felled, use the felled-date field.

 Example: `1999-01-20`

+### felled-date

+If applicable, the date that the tree was felled, written in `YYYY-MM-DD` format.
+If the tree hasn't been felled, leave this field blank.

 ### entry-date